WarnerHooh/babel-plugin-parameter-decorator/README.md

 ## Additional

-If you'd like to compile typescript files by babel, the file extension `.ts` expected, or we will get runtime error.
-Hopefully this plugin would get along with typescript `private/public` keywords in `constructor`.
+If you'd like to compile typescript files by babel, the file extension `.ts` expected, or we will get runtime error!

+🎊 Hopefully this plugin would get along with typescript `private/public` keywords in `constructor`.
+For [example](https://github.com/WarnerHooh/babel-plugin-parameter-decorator/blob/dev/test/src/ts/Greeter.ts),

 ```typescript
 @Factory